 The technique in the section above is as close as you will get to “instant coffee” using a K-Cup and that is including brewing your morning cup of coffee with a Keurig machine.
 The coffee inside the coffee pods is not instant coffee granules and are not soluble in hot water and thus technically you cannot use K cups to make instant coffee, strictly speaking.

-The yes answer can be give due to assuming that by instant coffee you simply mean pouring hot water over the coffee grounds.
+The yes answer can be given due to assuming that by instant coffee you simply mean pouring hot water over the coffee grounds.
 Yes, of course, you can brew a Keurig K cup coffee pod this way.

 Steep And Then Filter The Coffee Grounds